The PostgreSQL Job Scheduler You Always Wanted (But Be Careful What You Ask For)

 The next issue is more semantic.
 There are quite a few external schedulers available.
 Each one of them has a different implementation of the time management system.
 That is, there is a question about just how exactly the job should be invoked.
 Should it be invoked again if it is still running from the last time?
 Should the job be started again based on clock time or relative to the previous job run?
 From the beginning or the end of the last run?

 Timescale doesn't have the luxury of debating how many angels can dance on the head of a pin.
-As a time-series service, we face a hard requirement of background maintenance for the actions of archival, compression, and general storage.
-Our core features, excluding hyperfunctions, depend on the job scheduler.
+As a database service working with large volumes of data in PostgreSQL, we face a hard requirement of background maintenance for the actions of archival, compression, and general storage.
+Timescale's core features, excluding hyperfunctions, depend on the job scheduler.

-But, rather than create a bespoke scheduler for time-series data, we built a general-purpose scheduler with a public application programming interface.
+But, rather than create a bespoke scheduler for our own purposes we built a general-purpose scheduler with a public application programming interface.

 Timescale assumes that the developer/administrator is a sane and reasonable person who can deal with a balance of complexity.
 That is longhand for "we trust you to do the right thing."

-So, let's talk first about a few best design practices for using the Timescale scheduler.
+So, let's talk first about a few best design practices for using the Timescale (PostgreSQL) built-in job scheduler.

 Now, assuming we are using the product fairly and judiciously, we can move on to the features and benefits of having an internal scheduler.